 Another important initiative happening within the Town is the Huntington Station revitalization.
 The Town has been working in partnership with the community and a master developer, Renaissance Downtowns.
 Since the adoption of the development strategy in 2013, Renaissance Downtowns has developed concept plans for four project sites on New York Avenue north of the Long Island Railroad (LIRR) tracks, which include the following uses: a boutique hotel, office space, retail space, apartments over storefronts, and potential artist residences.
+In January of 2023, the Town was awarded a \$10 million Downtown Revitalization Initiative grant by the New York Department of State in recognition of the vision for a vibrant and fruitful Huntington Station.
 Two projects, Northridge and Gateway Plaza Development, resulted in a total of 82 new housing units within a half-mile of the Huntington LIRR Station.
 Another mixed-use development known as Northridge Square was recently approved which will add mixed-use retail space and sixteen (16) apartments along New York Avenue, and just south of that the Landmark at 1090 New York Avenue is under review for a two-building, 16-unit mixed-use and 9-unit historic residence project near the LIRR.
-An additional mixed-use development was recently submitted for review next to the Northridge site.
+An additional mixeduse development was recently submitted for review next to the Northridge site.
 Suffolk County has approved funding to connect the portion of Huntington Station south of the railroad tracks to the County's Southwest Sewer District.
 The Town also was recently awarded a grant from the New York State Department of State to match the Town and County contributions to fund the sewer project.
 The Town is currently waiting for the completion of the engineering design of the system.
-This would be of great assistance to potential Renaissance projects south of the tracks, where the lack of sewer availability is the most significant obstacle to redevelopment.
-Renaissance is looking at underutilized parcels in the area, including the underutilized Town-owned railroad parking lot on the west side of New York Avenue, which is currently generating no property tax revenue and is underutilized by commuters.
+This would be of great assistance to potential development projects south of the tracks, where the lack of sewer availability has been the most significant obstacle to redevelopment.
+The Town's DRI consultant team is looking at underutilized parcels in the area, including the underutilized Town-owned railroad parking lot on the west side of New York Avenue, which is currently generating no property tax revenue and is underutilized by commuters.
 A bus company also occupies a large property within walking distance of the train station and is a prime candidate for redevelopment.

 A similar redevelopment trend is occurring in other corridors as evidenced by the increasing number of applications to the Town's Planning and Zoning Boards for expansion of existing business uses.
 Shopping centers are upgrading to compete with the "box" stores and outlet centers.
-Significant remodeling and upgrading projects underway throughout the Town include the "Big H" shopping center located between the Huntington Station LIRR and Huntington Village, which completed construction to remove large retaining walls to develop the lower level basement into retail and received approvals for the addition of a much-needed supermarket to the site, and Huntington Square Mall, which has been redeveloping the former Sears site in East Northport for a 54,000 square foot AMC movie theater, 39,000 square foot fitness club and 88,000 square foot retail space to include a Floor & Décor store.
-Nationally recognized businesses attracted to Huntington include the first QuickChek now open in Commack, three (3) new Starbucks locations; recently opened at the LA Fitness site in Huntington Station, proposed along Jericho Turnpike and under construction at the
+Significant remodeling and upgrading projects underway throughout the Town include the "Big H" shopping center located between Huntington Station and Huntington Village, which completed construction to remove large retaining walls to develop the lower level basement into retail and received approvals for the addition of a much-needed supermarket to the site, and Huntington Square Mall, which has been redeveloping the former Sears site in East Northport for a 54,000 square foot AMC movie theater, 39,000 square foot fitness club and 88,000 square foot retail space to include a Floor & Décor store.